 All refractometers function in the same way, though they may look slightly different than the one pictured here.

 A rear window allows light to enter.
-A hinged cover allows you to place a gem inside on the flat side of a hemicylinder made of special, high RI glass.
-The front lens magnifies the scale.
+A hinged cover allows you to place a gem inside, on the flat side of a hemicylinder made of special, high RI glass.
+The viewing lens in front magnifies the scale.
 The lens has a polarizing filter that can be rotated.
 Both the filter and the lens are removable.